open-contracting-extensions/government-procurement-agreement/docs/index.md

 ## We want your feedback!

 To contribute, please first read this page, and then dive into the [guidance](gpa).
 Feedback is discussed openly on GitHub.
 To browse all issues or to open another issue, visit [this website's GitHub issues](https://github.com/open-contracting-extensions/government-procurement-agreement/issues).
+You can also send feedback privately to <data@open-contracting.org>.